thimoo/challenge-app/README.md

 ### Deadline

-You must create a release on your own forked repository before the **4th of july at 00:00 CEST**.
+You must create a release on your own forked repository before the **4th of July at 00:00 CEST**.
 Send us an email with a short description (hours, challenges, choices) of your job and a link to your repository.

 **GL, HF**